jigx-com/jigx-docs-examples/docs/Widgets/list.md

 updatedAt: Mon Mar 10 2025 09:54:31 GMT+0000 (Coordinated Universal Time)
 ---

-&#x20;Whenever a list jig is configured either in the <a href="" target="_blank">jig.list</a>, or <a href="https://docs.jigx.com/examples/list-item" target="_blank">list-item </a>component, the list is automatically populated on the surface of the widget without needing additional configuration.&#x20;
+Whenever a list jig is configured either in the <a href="" target="_blank">jig.list</a>, or <a href="https://docs.jigx.com/examples/list-item" target="_blank">list-item </a>component, the list is automatically populated on the surface of the widget without needing additional configuration.
 There is also the option to extend the list widget by using the `Extend List Widget` property, which reuses the list jig configuration and its data to extend or override some of the properties in the widget.
 The item data is called from `=@ctx.current.item.value`.

 There are, instances when you want to create a list widget on a jig that is not a list jig, such as a `jig.default`.
-This is primarily where the list widget is used.&#x20;
+This is primarily where the list widget is used.

 ::::VerticalSplit{layout}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/x_tcUv7lpa0tsER9sVivd_img3900.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/x_tcUv7lpa0tsER9sVivd_img3900.PNG" size="74" width="1125" height="2436" position="center" caption="List widgets" alt="List widgets"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/x_tcUv7lpa0tsER9sVivd_img3900.PNG" size="74" position="center" caption="List widgets" alt="List widgets"}
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/U6BPOZ0OYlFedss3Z_mND_img3901.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/U6BPOZ0OYlFedss3Z_mND_img3901.PNG" size="74" width="1125" height="2436" position="center" caption="List widgets" alt="List widgets"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/U6BPOZ0OYlFedss3Z_mND_img3901.PNG" size="74" position="center" caption="List widgets" alt="List widgets"}
 :::
 ::::